 - Stir Limoncello and cornstarch together to make a slurry and mix with the blueberries.

 - Transfer to a 9-inch pie plate or baking dish.

 - Combine topping ingredients in a medium bowl.
 Press evenly on top of blueberry mixture.

-- Bake for 30 minutes or until blueberries bubble and topping is lightly browned.
-If using frozen blueberries, bake for 35 - 37 minutes.
+- Bake for 30- 35 minutes or until blueberry filling bubbles up around the edge of the baking dish and the topping is lightly browned.
+If using frozen blueberries, bake for 35 - 40 minutes.